Ph.D. Educational Psychology and Educational Technology - Michigan State University

 My primary research interests span several areas of motivation along with particular methodologies used to study motivation in the moment.
 First, and central to my program of research, is the area related to the psychology of interest and it’s relationship to other motivational and academic factors.
 Currently, I have been exploring the notion of interest development in classroom settings along with the relationship between interest, perceived competence, learning, and perceptions of value for what is taught.
 Specifically, I’m interested in whether instructional approaches and strategies identified as potential ways to hold interest can foster appreciation for what is learned.
 The second strand of my research program has focused on academic motivational factors (e.g., self-regulatory learning) and behaviors (e.g., attending class, time spent studying, etc.) related to at-risk college students who use marijuana.
 For both facets of my research, I have been using ecological momentary assessment (EMA; aka, experience sampling method or ESM) to gather in the moment data regarding motivational factors.

 Students interested in gaining research experience in educational psychology or motivational science should contact me via email: Michael.Phillips@unco.edu

 Recent Professional Activities

-- Yadav, A., Phillips, M. M., Lundeberg, M. A., Koehler, M. J., Hilden, K., & Dirkin, K. H. (under review).
+- Yadav, A., Phillips, M. M., Lundeberg, M. A., Koehler, M. J., Clouse, K., & Dirkin, K. H. (2011).
 If a picture is worth a thousand words is video worth a million?
-Differences in affective and cognitive processing of video and text cases in science.
-Journal of Educational Psychology.
+Differences in affective and cognitive processing of video and text cases.
+Journal of Computing in Higher Education, 23(1), 15-37.

 - Koehler, M. J., Yadav, A., Phillips, M., Cavazos-Kottke, S. C. (2005).
 What is video good for?
 Examining how media and story genre interact.
-Journal of Educational Multimedia and Hypermedia, 14 (3) 249-272.
+Journal of Educational Multimedia and Hypermedia, 14 (3), 249-272.